How to Fix “Error: 1053: Service didn’t respond in a timely fashion” on Windows?

 The error message “Error: 1053: Service didn’t respond in a timely fashion” results from a timeout that occurs after a request to start a service is initiated but does not get a response within the appropriate time frame.
 There are various forms of this error message, ranging from issues with Windows services to difficulties in launching custom services, including games and other third-party software.

 In this article, we will explore all the variations of the error message and discuss potential solutions.
-Before proceeding with the solutions, make sure that you are logged in as an administrator on your computer and have an active internet connection.
+Before proceeding, make sure that you are logged in as an administrator on your computer and have an active internet connection.

 Increasing the timeout through a registry setting gives services that require more time to initialize a longer window to start properly before Windows assumes they’ve failed.
 This can resolve issues where services are incorrectly reported as unresponsive due to timing out too early during system boot or service start.

-Note: Please ensure you create a backup of your registry so that you can restore your registry configuration if anything goes wrong.
+Note: Please make sure you create a backup of your registry so that you can restore your registry configuration if anything goes wrong.
 Follow our dedicated guides to learn how to backup and restore registry settings.

 1. Press Windows + R, type regedit in the dialogue box, and press Enter.